GAMR1520/GAMR1520/lab-1.1.md

 >Yes, we've seen this before as an example of a compound statement, now we are talking about `if` specifically.

-Notice that the `if` line ends with a colon.
+Notice that the conditional statement includes a [comparison operator](python/operators#comparison-operators).
+This is one very common ways to use a conditional statement.
+But any expression that resolves to a Boolean value is fine.

-After the `if` line, there is an indented code block.
+Notice also that the `if` line ends with a colon and that after the `if` line, there is an indented code block.
 The code block could contain any number of lines, but in this case it contains only two lines.

 The code is moving funds from one account to another.